idio-lang/DIPS/idio-source/scheme/advanced-scheme.rst

-I, like many people, have written plenty of code to pro-actively (although often, post-actively) trim the set of backup files but in neither case is that code re-active.
+I, like many people, have written plenty of code to pro-actively (although often, post-actively) trim the set of backup files but in neither case is that code reactive.

 Whether that's the right way to approach problem solving is another question.